 The term "Special Population" represents English Learners (ELs), students with Individualized Education Programs (IEPs), and students who identify with both groups.
 Students who receive ESL and special education services do so in a similar manner through pull out and push in services administered by ESL and special education teachers.
 In order to be identified as an English Learner, students must first be identified through the state and district processing including the home language survey, linguistic interview and intake, and WIDA Screener.
-English Learners in the traditional SEI program of Bentley participate in daily English Language Development (ELD) instruction by a certified ESL teacher based on their level of English Language Development (ELD) by a certified ESL teacher in accordance with the dual language approach and model, as dictated by the state.
+English Learners in the traditional SEI program of Bentley participate in daily English Language Development (ELD) instruction by a certified ESL teacher based on their level of English proficiency.
+English Learners in the dual language program receive a different model of English Language Development (ELD) by a certified ESL teacher in accordance with the dual language approach and model, as dictated by the state.